JeffersonLab/halld_recon/src/plugins/monitoring/CDC_dedx/scripts/README.md

 # CDC dE/dx calibrations

-These use the histograms from the plugin CDC\_dedx.
+The histograms from the plugin CDC\_dedx are used to fine-tune the gain.
+One evio file is sufficient.

 fit\_dedx.C fits gaussians to the dE/dx bands at 0.5 and 1.5 GeV/c
 gaincalibs.py runs fit\_dedx.C over all root files in the subdirectory hists.